-But there are common elements: I have marked only some of the points which show a significant intensity in all of the maps.
+But there are common elements, too: I have marked only some of the points which show a significant intensity in all of the maps.
 But does this mean these individual common points are decisive for a classification of a „4“?
 We cannot be sure about it – probably it is their combination which is relevant.

-This is very different from a conscious consideration process and weighing of alternatives which a human brain performs when it looks at sketches of numbers.
-Our brain tries to find signs consistent with a construction process defined for writing down a „4“, i.e. signs of a certain arrangement of straight
+This is seemingly very different from a conscious consideration process and weighing of alternatives which a human brain performs when it looks at sketches of numbers.
+When in doubt our brain tries to find traces consistent with a construction process defined for writing down a „4“, i.e. signs of a certain arrangement of straight

 In the next article

 we shall look at the whole procedure again, but then we compare common elements of a „4“ with those of a „9“ on the 3rd convolutional layer.
 Then the key question will be: “ What do „4“s have in common on the last convolutional maps which corresponding activations of „9“s do not show – and vice versa.

 This will become especially interesting in cases for which a distinction was difficult for pure MLPs.
 You remember the confusion matrix for the MNIST dataset?
 See: